How many labelers do you have? A closer look at gold-standard labels: Introduction

 \section{Introduction}

-The centrality of data collection to the development of machine learning is evident~\cite{Donoho17}, with numerous challenge datasets~\cite{MarcusSaMa94, LewisYaRoLi04, AsuncionNe07, KrizhevskyHi09, DengDoSoLiLiFe09, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15} driving advances.
-Essential to each of these is the collection of \emph{labeled data}.
-While in the past, experts could provide reliable labels for reasonably sized datasets, the cost and size of modern datasets often precludes this expert annotation, motivating a growing literature on crowdsourcing and other sophisticated dataset generation strategies that aggregate expert and non-expert feedback~\cite{Howe06, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15, RatnerBaEhFrWuRe17}.
+The centrality of data collection to the development of statistical machine learning is evident~\cite{Donoho17}, with numerous challenge datasets driving advances~\cite{MarcusSaMa94, LewisYaRoLi04, AsuncionNe07, KrizhevskyHi09, DengDoSoLiLiFe09, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15, SchuhmannBeVeGoWiChCoKaMuWoScKuCrScKaJi22}.
+Essential to these is the collection of \emph{labeled data}.
+While in the past, experts could provide reliable labels for reasonably sized datasets, the cost and size of modern datasets often precludes this expert annotation, motivating a growing literature on crowdsourcing and other sophisticated dataset generation strategies that aggregate expert and non-expert feedback or collect internet-based loosely supervised and multimodal data~\citep{DawidSk79, Howe06, WhitehillWuBeMoRu09, RussakovskyDeSuKrSaMaHuKaKhBeBeFe15, RatnerBaEhFrWuRe17, SchuhmannBeVeGoWiChCoKaMuWoScKuCrScKaJi22, GadreEtAl23}.
 By aggregating multiple labels, one typically hopes to obtain clean, true, ``gold-standard'' data.
 Yet most statistical machine learning development---theoretical or methodological---does not investigate this full data generating process, assuming only that data comes in the form of $(X, Y)$ pairs of covariates $X$ and targets (labels) $Y$~\cite{Vapnik95, BoucheronBoLu05, BartlettJoMc06, HastieTiFr09}.
 Here, we argue for a more holistic perspective: broadly, that analysis and algorithmic development should focus on the more complete machine learning pipeline, from dataset construction to model output; and more narrowly, questioning such aggregation strategies and the extent to which such cleaned data is essential or even useful.